airsquared/blobsaver/README.md

 Please send feedback via [Github Issue](https://github.com/airsquared/blobsaver/issues/new/choose) or [Reddit PM](https://www.reddit.com//message/compose?to=01110101_00101111&subject=Blobsaver+Feedback) if you encounter any bugs/problems or have a feature request.

 ## TODO:
-- Change interval to hours, days, weeks
+- Allow only one instance
+- Debug log/window
 - Use macOS menu bar
+- Auto-upload to Dropbox/Google Drive
 - Package into .app/.exe [maybe this](https://github.com/Jorl17/jar2app)
-- New UI (material design?)
+- Better notifications

 ## Built With
 - JDK 8